Matetiga/SciVis-Exercises/README.md

 *Note: It is also possible to use devcontainers with docker for advanced users, for more see [here](#markdown-header-using-devcontainers-advanced-users).*

+Alternatively, you may follow the following instructions to build from command line on Windows or Linux:

 ### Building on Windows

 Using Visual Studio 2022 (recommended and tested), initialize and generate the solution with: